OdiaNLP/dictionary/README.md

 ## Dataset

-Scraped Dataset with 1,21,658 words and their meanings can be found on [Kaggle](https://www.kaggle.com/soumendrak/odia-structured-dictionary)
+- Scraped Dataset with 1,21,658 words and their meanings can be found on [Kaggle](https://www.kaggle.com/soumendrak/odia-structured-dictionary)
+- Prepared 2 lakhs plus English and Odia parallel word/phrases pairs.

 ## Setup